 But I want you to approach this situation cautiously, and make sure you perform a little due diligence before responding.
 First of all, do you remember entering this contest?
 You might be thinking, “What?
 Of course I remember entering this contest!”
 But if you’re in it as deep as I apparently am, you might not remember submitting your email address.
 Regardless of the answer, though, I still want you to dig a little further before responding with (potentially) a W-9 containing your social security number.

-Now it’s time to pull up the official rules for the sweepstakes (they should be easily accessible).
-Give them a thorough review to make sure the message you received was sent around the drawing date specified in the rules.
-Way too early or late?
-That’s a red flag.
-The rules may also helpfully indicate who will be administering the contest, which will be easy to compare to the information you receive.
 If not, review the email you received carefully for misspellings, grammatical errors, or vagueness – all signs it could be a scam.
 Perhaps most importantly, look carefully at the domain in the email address.
 Is it from the legitimate company sponsoring the contest?
 That’s a great sign!
 But frequently, large companies hire marketing firms to handle their contests.
 If this is the case, time to do some sleuthing on both the company’s website and the prize administrator’s website.

 To provide a real-life example, our trip to DFW was a prize sponsored by Lipton, but the prize administrator was a marketing firm that handled all aspects of the drawing and prize distribution.
 My first stop was the contest entry page (which I firmly remembered entering), and then the official rules.
-Once things seemed to check out, I switched over to Instagram, scouring the marketing firm’s page and Lipton for connections.
+Things seemed to check out, so I switched over to Instagram, scouring the marketing firm’s page and Lipton for connections.
 Only once I felt satisfied with the evidence of collaboration did I respond.

 The affidavit and other documents for this prize were a bit more intensive than other prizes I’ve won in the past (even, yes – another trip back in 2016, to New York City).
 Because this prize included a celebrity meet-and-greet and COVID waivers, I was asked to have my document notarized and my guests also had to sign separate documents.
 We also were all required to submit a copy of our government-issued IDs, I believe to verify eligibility and to make it easier to purchase plane tickets.